Are you a Post-9/11 female veteran?

 - Able to attend a 2-day skill-building retreat (all travel expenses covered for the weekend)

-- Can participate in individual professional coaching by phone (twice-monthly for 6 months)
+- Can participate in one-on-one career coaching by phone (up to 12 sessions within 4 months)

 - Reintegrating to civilian life